-Executable Platform Path Notes arp All The following are searched in this order: • \$PATH • /usr/sbin.
-Command line: /successfulPath/arp IPaddress Purpose: Reports the MAC address of network interface(s).
-Invoked using: The account running the ndtrack executable (default: root). dmidecode Linux, Solaris (Intel) The following are searched in this order: • /usr/sbin • /opt/ managesoft/ libexec • \$PATH.
-Command line: /successfulPath/dmidecode Purpose: Reports serial number, UUID, manufacturer, model, and chassis type, extracted from the computer's DMI (or SMBIOS) table.
+Executable Platform Path Notes db21s Linux, Solaris, AIX - /usr/local/bin Command line: /usr/local/bin/db2ls -c Purpose: Identifies the path to the IBM Db2 Database installation.
+Invoked using: The account running the ndtrack executable, which for IBM Db2 inventory must be root (otherwise inventory collection for IBM Db2 and add-ons is automatically disabled). dmidecode Linux, The following are Command line: Solaris (Intel) searched in this order:/usr/sbin /successfulPath/dmidecode /opt/ managesoft/ libexec Purpose: Reports serial number, UUID, manufacturer, model, and chassis type, extracted from the computer's DMI (or SMBIOS) table. • \$PATH.
 Tip: On older versions of Linux where this utility is unavailable, an equivalent mgsdmidecode supplied with the full FlexNet inventory agent may be used instead.
 (This is also run as root.)
-Invoked using: The account running the ndtrack executable, which in this case must be root (otherwise the relevant elements are missed from the uploaded inventory, such as the computer model and manufacturer for Solaris x86). dpkg-query Linux The following are searched in this order: • /bin • /usr/bin • /usr/local/bin.
+Invoked using: The account running the ndtrack executable, which in this case must be root (otherwise the relevant elements are missed from the uploaded inventory, such as the computer model and manufacturer for Solaris x86). dpkg-query Linux Linux The following are searched in this order: • /bin • /usr/bin • /usr/local/bin.
 Command line: /successfulPath/dpkg-query -Wshowformat=formatString Purpose: Obtain a formatted list of packages identified in the dpkg database.
 Tip: While the FlexNet inventory agent looks for this command on all Linux platforms (and runs it if present), it is typically only present on Debian/Ubuntu Linux distributions.
 Invoked using: The account running the ndtrack executable (default: root).

-Executable Platform Path Notes dspmq All Path(s) found in the Command line: process listing in which IBM MQ was identified. /successfulPath/dspmq -o all Purpose: Reports as installation evidence the name (as ProductName) and active/inactive state (as EditionName, blank for active) of the queue managers on the system.
+Executable Platform Path Notes dspmq dspmq All Path(s) found in the process listing in which IBM MQ was identified.
+Command line: · · /successfulPath/dspmq -o all Purpose: Reports as installation evidence the name (as ProductName) and active/inactive state (as EditionName, blank for active) of the queue managers on the system.
 Used by the Application Recognition Library to recognize IBM MQ (previously known as WebSphere MQ).
 Invoked using: An account determined by the following rules: If the queue is active (so that the queue manager process is running), impersonate the user account that is running the queue manager process, and execute dspmq from the path used by the process.
 When the queue is inactive, execute dspmq as the owner of that executable.
 The method of discovering the executable depends on the operating system configuration: If chown is enabled for non-root accounts (for example, on HP-UX), the dspmq path is identified in the /etc/opt/mqm/mqinst.ini configuration file.
-When chown is not enabled for non-root accounts, the dspmq path is identified by the first of the following methods to be successful: Examining / opt/mqm 2.
-Looking in the /etc/opt/mqm/mqinst.ini file Checking results of any file system scan (if run). dspmqver All Path(s) found in the Command line: process listing in which IBM MQ was identified. /successfulPath/dspmqver Purpose: Collect the IBM MQ (previously known as WebSphere MQ) version and build information for inclusion in inventory.
+When chown is not enabled for non-root accounts, the dspmq path is identified by the first of the following methods to be successful: 1.
+Examining/opt/mqm 2.
+Looking in the /etc/opt/mqm/mqinst.ini file 3.
+Checking results of any file system scan (if run). dspmqver All Path(s) found in the Command line: · process listing in which IBM MQ was identified. /successfulPath/dspmqver Purpose: Collect the IBM MQ (previously known as WebSphere MQ) version and build information for inclusion in inventory.
 Invoked using: An account determined by the same rules as described above for dspmq.